 A. It is recommended to meet once weekly at the same time and same place each week for your sessions to be effective, however additional sessions can be arranged in times of crisis.

-A. Individual counselling and psychotherapy sessions costs £60 per session.
+A. Individual counselling and psychotherapy sessions costs £60 per session and couples sessions costs £100.00 per session.
 Group therapy costs £30 per person per session.
 I also offer concessional fees based on circumstances.
 Fees are payable by cash or direct debt bank transferred before each session and are non-refundable.
 Fees are reviewed each year and I will inform you well in advance of changes.
 I charge for missed or cancelled sessions outside of the agreed 48 hours' notice period, unless an alternative time during that calendar week is agreed.

 Q. What kind of problems can individual counselling, psychotherapy, and group therapy help me with?

-A: Counselling, psychotherapy, and group therapy can help with a wide range of concerns including:
+A: Individual & Couples Counselling, psychotherapy, and group therapy can help with a wide range of concerns including:

 • Anxiety and stress